How to make training for runners more efficient? This blog will help you out!

 We report about this effect HERE in more detail.

 After more than two years of consistent fueling, Thea speaks of tremendous improvements, although it took some time for them to become noticeable.
 So it pays to keep at it.
 Changes are not visible from one day to the next.

 For example, she can now run her former top times in the half marathon discipline in almost every half marathon.
 On the marathon distance she is even three minutes faster this year than three years ago.

 Coach Norman Feiler is convinced of the improvement in performance.
 The first thing he noticed was the faster and better recovery due to good fueling.
 We share more about how big the effects are in this area and what else you can do to optimize your regeneration in this article HERE.

 Norman is also very impressed by the effect of the SLOW CARB products, which are ideal for long and easy runs.
 He especially speaks of a significant improvement on the so-called “long runs”, which is predominantly a result of tousing the right fuel.

 It is also remarkable that Thea can now start directly into the next training block after a competition.
 In the past, she had to recover from a competition for a few days before she could start training again.
 The optimal competition fuel has changed that.

-In conclusion, Thea and her coach Norman urge all runners, and especially all female runners, not to be afraid of large amounts of carbohydrates.
+In conclusion, Thea and her coach Norman urge all runners, not to be afraid of large amounts of carbohydrates.
 Eating the right foods with adequate amounts of energy is a real game-changer.